QijingLi/ScanLiveText/README.md

 # ScanLiveText

 ## Background
-My daughter who's second grader often asked me to check her math homework which were column math sheets.It led me to think if it can be automated with IPhone camera.
-By the way I had no experience of iphone app development before.
+My sweet daughter(a second grader) often asked me to check her math homework.
+That made me think If I can develop an app to autocheck using iphone's camera.

 ## Goal
-This app can extact the numbers and operators(+/-/*) from the worksheet and do the math and display the indicator whether they matches the results my daughter wrote down or not.
+This app can extact the only numbers and operators(+/-/*) from the column math sheets and do the math and then display the indicator which are correct and which are not.

 ## Implementation
-After some research I did with Google, I decided to use Claude 3.5 to generate the codebase, it used apple framework VisionKit for extracting text using iphone camera, chatted back and forth with claude about the issues I had, and I got it up and running on my iphone 14, so exiting!
-Then I started to tailor it to my specific needs, this was when my struggling with AI model came, it did not make some progress, I lost confidence to continue it with just aksing AI.
-I stepped back to read the apple developer documents for VisonKit framework and Swift language guide. and I regenerated the codebase with Claude, fixed several issues, got the version of displaying the regonized text with green rectangle running.
+I had no experience of iphone app development.
+After some research I did with Google, I decided to use Claude 3.5 to generate the codebase which used apple's framework VisionKit, after chatted back and forth with claude, and I got it up and running on my iphone 14, so exiting!
+Then I started to tailor it to my specific needs by asking Claude to make changes, but I always got build errors.
+I could not make any progress for a while.
+And I stepped back to read the apple developer documents and played around Swift language.
+And I regenerated the codebase with Claude, fixed several issues, this time I was confident to make changes, I know what I was doing.
+I got this iteration working which was to simply display the regonized text with green rectangle, I just wanted to see the OCR accuracy is good enough, unfortunately it's not, so I stopped here.
-The test result showed the OCR accuracy with VisionKit was NOT surfficient for my original goal.
-So I stopped here.
-Furture, I'd try the OCR engine tesseract.
+Furture, I'd probably try the OCR engine tesseract.

 ## Result
 <!-- ![page_1](images/IMG_3698.jpg=1170×2532) -->